-Most of us don’t want to think about long-term care.
+Most of us don’t want to think about long term care.
 However, most of us will require long-term care in some form during our lives.
 How will you pay for care if you or a loved one needs it?
-How do you know if you’re likely to need care in the first place?
+How do you know if you’re likely to need home health care in the first place?

 Aging America The general population is growing older, and according to some statistics seven out of 10 of us will need long-term care at some point down the road.
-Since most of us need care, it’s vital to understand the various solutions available to cover the costs of care.
-The last thing you want is to be unprepared if a need for long-term care should arise.
+Since most of us need care, it’s vital to understand the various solutions available to cover the costs of home health care.
+The last thing you want is to be unprepared if a need for long term home health care should arise.
 Many people find themselves in a position of needing quick cash and resort to a reverse mortgage.
 This can be an option under certain circumstances, but it’s vital to weigh the pros and cons to ensure it’s the right choice for you.

-● What are the savings and insurance programs available now to help cover long-term care costs?
+● What are the savings and insurance programs available now to help cover long term care costs?
 For instance, if you’re still employed you might have disability insurance through your employer.
-If you have a health savings account (HSA) it can carry over into retirement and be used for approved medical expenses, including costs related to long-term care.
+If you have a health savings account (HSA) it can carry over into retirement and be used for approved medical expenses, including costs related to long term home health care.

 s.
 Some factors can leave us at higher risk for requiring long-term care.
 Evaluating your personal circumstances can help guide you to making informed decisions.
 Consider these concerns: